One-Round Hogan: Plot

 Robert is tried for manslaughter but is found innocent.
 Still wracked with guilt and haunted by Ed's death, Robert vows never to fight again.
 Helen blames Robert for her brother's demise and refuses to forgive him.

 One day, Robert visits the Davis home and finds Morgan forcibly imposing himself on Helen.
 Enraged, Robert knocks Morgan down with a single punch, but Morgan quickly recovers and savagely beats Robert.
 Afraid to use his knockout punch again for fear of killing another man, Robert is defenseless.

 Morgan taunts Robert and demands he either fight or relinquish the world light heavyweight title.
 Tim Hogan, proud father and boxing legend, implores his son to fight once more before retiring.
 Robert reluctantly agrees.

 On fight night, Robert is crippled by fear and guilt, allowing Morgan to dominate the first round.
-The Texas Kid (playing himself), an arena roustabout who witnessed Morgan's cruelty to Ed, reveals Morgan's murderous attack to Helen.
+The Texas Kid, an arena roustabout who witnessed Morgan's cruelty to Ed, reveals Morgan's murderous attack to Helen.
 Fueled by righteous anger, Helen rushes to the arena and tells Robert the truth between rounds.

 Freed from his fear and guilt, Robert mounts a fierce comeback.
 He lands a crushing uppercut that floors Morgan for the count.
 The referee declares Robert the winner, champion still undefeated and victorious.

 At home, Tim Hogan proudly hangs Robert's portrait among the greatest champions in boxing history.
 Helen, now won over by Robert's courage and heart, promises to wear his ring forever, embracing the romantic champion she once despised.